I needed a toddler jumping activity.

 - Leap – one foot take off, another foot landing.

-- One foot takes off, two feet landing.
+- One foot takes off, two feet land.

 RELATED: Want to improve gross motor skills?
 Try this pumpkin balance and a musical scavenger hunt.